 A 15-year-old female runner presents complaining of progressive forefoot pain while training.

-Her x-ray shows widening of the metatarsophalangeal joint.
-There is flattening of the metatarsal head with cystic lesions.
+Her x-ray shows a widening of the metatarsophalangeal joint.
+There is a flattening of the metatarsal head with cystic lesions.
 These findings are seen in Freiberg disease.
 Progressive disease will show sclerosis and increased cortical thickening.

 Kohler Disease